DanChaltiel/crosstable/README.md

 </p>

-With a few arguments, you can select some columns to describe (`disp, vs`), define a grouping variable (`by=am`), set the percentage calculation (`margin`) and ask for totals (`total`).
+With a few arguments, you can select which column to describe (`disp, vs`), define a grouping variable (`by=am`), set the percentage calculation (`margin`) and ask for totals (`total`).